 Funds commonly subscribe for preferred shares.
 The preferential rights relating to dividends and liquidation proceeds are typically reflected in the company's articles of association.

 Preferred shares

-18. What rights does a fund have in its capacity as a holder of preferred shares?
+18. What rights does a fund have in its capacity as a holder of preferred shares or preference shares?

 Holders of preferred shares mainly have the following rights: